awes-io/form-builder/docs/form-builder.md

 # The &lt;form-builder&gt; Component

 It is a VueJS component of dynamic forms.
-It registers the `Vuex` store in the `Vue.prototype.$awesForms` variable.
-The external data which are specified via the `store-data` parameter are extracted from the `AWES._store` general storage.
+It registers the `Vuex` store-modlue in the `this.$store.forms` variable.
+The external data which are specified via the `store-data` parameter are extracted from the `$store` general storage.
 As you can see from the example below, this component allows creating a form with different input fields, checkboxes, and buttons as well as validating it before submitting.

 ## Components
 * **Form Builder**